 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The impairment loss is recognised immediately in the Income statement.
+The impaired loss is recognised immediately in the Income statement.

 Where an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised immediately in the Income statement.
+The associated credit is recognised in the Income statement.